Early Decision College Applications

 Early decision deadlines can range from mid-October to early December.
 Early decision is a binding agreement between the college and the student.
 If the college accepts the student under early decision, then the student will withdraw their applications from other colleges.

 Students can only submit one application for early decision consideration.
 They can not submit early decision applications to more than one college.
-(They can submit early action applications in multiple places.)
+(They can, however, submit early action applications in multiple places.)

-What is the benefit to submitting early decision?
+What is the benefit of submitting an Early Decision application?

 Statistics have shown that ED applicants have higher acceptance rates than regular decision applicants.
 The number of applications is lower for ED, but the number accepted from that pool is higher.
-For example, Baylor University accepted 88% of their ED applicant pool in fall 2019.
-Their regular decision acceptance rate was 45%.
-Often early decision students can make up anywhere from 25% to 50% (or more) of a college’s total class for that year.
-Northwestern says ED applicants have comprised 50% of their incoming class.
+For example, Boston College accepted 39% of their Early Decision applicants for the 2020-2021 application cycle.
+Their regular decision acceptance rate was 17%.
+Often, Early Decision students can make up anywhere from 25%-50% (or more) of a college’s total class for that year.

 Why is the ED acceptance rate higher?

 Beyond those two reasons, colleges want those ED applicants because they have the highest level of interest in the college.
 They are guaranteed attendees.
-As we are writing this blog in the midst of COVID-19, it is possible that the ED acceptance rate will be even higher than in the past because colleges are on weaker financial footing.
 Having those guaranteed “yes” students will go a long way to improving a college’s yield rate (the percentage of students who choose to enroll.)

-Finally, early decision applicants are typically stronger candidates.
-They demonstrate academic or other characteristics which fit into what that particular college is looking for.
+Finally, Early Decision applicants are typically stronger candidates.
+They demonstrate academic accomplishments or other characteristics which fit into what that particular college is looking for in its students.

-So if the acceptance rate is more favorable for ED applicants, why doesn’t everyone do it?
-Because it is binding.
+So, if the acceptance rate is more favorable for ED applicants, why doesn’t everyone do it?
+Because it is binding contract between a college and your student.
 A family must be prepared to pay what could potentially be full sticker price.
-The most important considerations are what will this university expect you to pay, how much aid (if any) do you qualify for, and are you comfortable that amount.
+The most important considerations are:

 How do you know how much a college will expect you to pay?

 Be aware the figure provided by the net price calculator is not guaranteed, and a few colleges may offer less aid to ED applicants than they would to regular decision students.
-Most universities though like Northwestern will guarantee the financial aid offer will be the same whether you apply ED or regular decision.
+Most universities, however, like Northwestern, will guarantee the financial aid offer will be the same whether you apply ED or regular decision.

 Some colleges like Dickinson will offer students considering early decision a “pre-read” so an applicant can learn more about their likelihood of admission or merit scholarship.